-After our data transformation engine generates powerful, ready-to-use insights in the form of Similarweb Digital Data, we then deliver it through our SaaS, DaaS or advisory services methods to help companies make critical decisions about business strategy, customer acquisition, and monetization.
+After our data transformation engine generates powerful, ready-to-use insights in the form of Similarweb Digital Data, we then deliver it through our SaaS, DaaS or Integrations to help companies make critical decisions about business strategy, customer acquisition, and monetization.
 Our delivery models include:

-- Software-as-a-Service.
+• Software-as-a-Service.
 Our SaaS solutions help businesses accelerate their growth, empowering our users to discover and capture the best business opportunities and proactively respond to emerging threats to the business.
-These solutions are powered by our proprietary technology that analyzes billions of digital interactions and transactions every day, from millions of websites and apps, and turns these digital signals into actionable insights.
+These solutions are powered by our proprietary technology that analyzes billions of digital interactions and transactions every day, from millions of websites, Marketplaces and apps, and turns these digital signals into actionable insights.
 Our digital data and analytics solutions address the needs of users across entire organizations, from entry-level employees to the C-suite.
 Our solutions are easy to use and integrated into our users' workflows for seamless adoption and maximum business impact.
 They provide a unified view of the digital world to power data-driven decision-making.
-Our SaaS solutions include: - Digital Research Intelligence.
-Allows senior leaders, strategy, business intelligence, and consumer insights teams to benchmark performance against competitors and market leaders, analyze trends in the market, conduct deeper research into specific companies and analyze audience behavior.
-This solution is used primarily to build strategy.
+Our SaaS solutions include:

+Web Intelligence.
+Allows senior leaders, strategy and business intelligence teams to benchmark performance against competitors, analyze trends in the market, conduct deeper research into specific companies and analyze audience behavior.
+It also allows marketing leaders, search engine optimization, or SEO, and content managers, to understand their competitors' digital acquisition strategies across marketing channels, and optimize their own strategies in response.
+This solution is used to build strategy and enhance customer acquisition.

-Examples of business objectives and questions that can be addressed by our Digital Research Intelligence solution include:
+Examples of business objectives and questions that can be addressed by our Web Intelligence solution include: